 MariGold: Best Protein Bars for IBS Sufferers

-MariGold Bars (pictured below), are without a doubt the best protein bars for IBS sufferers.
+MariGold Bars (pictured below), are without a doubt the best low-FODMAP protein bars.
 With their superior macronutrient profile and clean ingredients, they’re already healthier than anything else out of the gate.
-There are dozens of flavors to choose from so it’s not hard to find low-FODMAP options.
+There are dozens of flavors to choose from so it’s not hard to find FODMAP-friendly options.

 These bars look like they came from your own kitchen, and they taste just as good (dare I say better?).
 Let’s take a closer look.

 ✅ Low-FODMAP options: Texas Praline Pecan, Lemon Pie, Coconut Rage, Macarooned, ChunkyChoco Pecan, Cinnabahn, and Cookie Dough are all FODMAP free.
 Start with the Low-FODMAP sampler.
 Get $10 off with promo code HFB10.